Losant/losant-docs/docs/workflows/logic/mutate.md

 ### The Set Rule

-The set rule allows the setting of a value at a path in the payload.
-There are two configuration properties, the value template and the destination path.
-The value template, as its name suggests, supports templating, and so can reference other payload values if needed.
-The destination path field is a JSON path which defines where the new value should be placed on the payload.
+The set rule allows the setting of a value at a defined [payload path](/workflows/accessing-payload-data/#payload-paths).
+There are two configuration properties: the value template and the destination path.
+The value template takes a [string template](/workflows/accessing-payload-data/#string-templates), and so can reference other payload values if needed.
+The destination path field is a [payload path](/workflows/accessing-payload-data/#payload-paths), which defines where the new value should be placed on the payload.

 ![Mutate Node Set Rule](/images/workflows/logic/mutate-node-set-rule.png "Mutate Node Set Rule")

 In the above example, the set rule will be creating a new value combined from the existing `data.firstName` and `data.lastName` fields in the payload, and setting the new value at the `data.fullName` field in the payload.
 So, for example, given the following payload:

 ```JSON
 {